RESEARCH METHODS AND DESIGN FOR ASIAN STUDIES

 written

-All materials of the lessons and further readings will be available on the moodle platform dedicated to the course.
+All lesson materials and additional readings will be made available on the Moodle platform dedicated to the course.

 This subject deals with topics related to the macro-area "International cooperation" and contributes to the achievement of one or more goals of U. N. Agenda for Sustainable Development